Safer than you may think, but caution is still called for.

-2) I don’t believe avoiding the internet will help.
+- I don’t believe avoiding the internet helps.

 Become a Patron of Ask Leo! and go ad-free!

-It’s the uncommon and sensational that cause people to pay attention to the news, and that’s exactly what gets reported.
+People pay attention to the uncommon and sensational, so that’s exactly what gets reported.

 Pandering for your eyeballs

 So what do we see?
-News outlets, social media sites, even forwarded emails parrot the over-sensationalized story, making it out to be much worse than it really is, simply to attract your eyeballs.
+News outlets, social media sites, and forwarded emails parrot the over-sensationalized story, making it out to be much worse than it really is, simply to attract your eyeballs.

-The concept is very simple: when the exact same story from the exact same source is repeated, or “echoed”, by many different channels of information, it begins to appear as if it were many independent sources all arriving at the same conclusion.
+When the same story from the same source is repeated (or echoed) by many channels of information, it appears as if it were many independent sources all arriving at the same conclusion.

-If you saw only one report of an incident, you’d probably give it no second thought.
-Seeing that same single report from several different venues, however, gives the impression it’s more important, since everyone’s reporting it.
-It’s not, necessarily.
-It’s still one story, from one source.
+If you saw only one report of an incident, you probably wouldn’t give it much thought.
+Seeing that same single report from several venues, however, gives the impression it’s more important (and more true) since everyone’s reporting it.
+It’s not, necessarily; it’s still one story from one source.

 It’s almost impossible these days not to get that same story thrown at you from dozens of different venues.
-Radio and TV, to be sure, but throw in online technology and social media, and all of a sudden we’re inundated by everything – both important and trivial – with no real distinction between the two.
+Radio and TV, sure, but throw in online technology and social media, and suddenly we’re inundated by everything — both important and trivial — with no real distinction between the two.

 My point, of course, is that data breaches aren’t happening as often as you think.

 They do happen, of course, and they do impact individuals.
-But it’s not “hackers gone wild”.
-At least not yet.
+But it’s not hackers gone wild1 — at least not yet — no matter how many times you hear it.

 First, “the cloud” has been there all along.
 That thing we call “the cloud” is nothing more than online service providers and the servers used by the companies we do business with.
-If you’ve been using email for any length of time, you’ve been using “the cloud” since the day you started.
+For example, if you’ve been using email for any length of time, you’ve been using “the cloud” since the day you created your first account.

-You might consider filling out paper forms and taking them physically to your bank or other institution, but you know what?
+You might think that filling out paper forms and taking them physically to your bank or other institution would be safer.
+It’s not.
 Guess where that information goes once you hand it over or (snail) mail it in?
-It goes onto their servers, which are likely connected to the internet anyway, as a critical part of their operations.
+It goes onto their servers — the same servers it would have gone to had you provided your information online.

-The fact is that most of the breaches we hear about aren’t from any path that you or I have control over.
-It’s the back side, the internal systems, that most commonly get compromised when a hack is successful.
-Your actions wouldn’t have made any difference whatsoever in whether or not you’d be impacted.
+Most breaches we hear about aren’t from any path you or I have control over.
+It’s the back end — the internal systems — that most commonly get compromised when a hack is successful.
+Your choice of how to provide information wouldn’t have made any difference whatsoever.

 Not all companies get it right